-The Leading Ad Network (“Network”), at the forefront of the rapidly growing ad tech industry, had identified the need for a new URL database that would provide more granular support for categorization at the domain, sub-domain and sub-path level of URLs in order to address IAB™ requirements.
-As part of this process, the Network had also stated its objectives as improved inventory vetting, more effective ad placement and improved campaign reporting.
+The Leading Ad Network (“Network”), at the forefront of the rapidly growing ad tech industry, had identified the need for a new URL database that would provide more granular support for web content categorization to address IAB™ requirements.
+As part of this process, the Network had also stated its objectives as improved inventory vetting, more effective ad placement and improved brand safety standards.

 Leading Ad Network vendor with over 1 billion impressions monthly (“Network”)

 “To drive growth and address new industry compliance initiatives, we needed a simple-to- integrate URL database solution that met IAB’s Tier 1 and other category requirements, as well as provided exceptional performance and aggressive CPM-based pricing due to our very high URL query rates.”

 – CEO, Network

 The Network was a pioneer in the ad tech industry; however, customers were requesting improved ad placement effectiveness, particularly for highly dynamic websites with constantly changing content which were increasingly being targeted by advertisers.

 Further, the dynamic nature of these types of websites made them particularly attractive for attackers, so the Network was also faced with the need to improve brand safety with malicious and phishing detections.
 These problems include: